Hirosvk/Tangolet/proposal/README.md

-# (project name)
+# Tangolet

   Heroku Link

 # Minimum Viable Product
-(project name) is a web application inspired by Quizlet, a popular classroom tool for foreign language studies.
-On (project name) students can memorize new vocabularies in interactive ways, and teachers can manage their classes.
+Tangolet is a web application inspired by Quizlet, a popular classroom tool for foreign language studies.
+On Tangolet students can memorize new vocabularies in interactive ways, and teachers can manage their classes.
 The app will be built using Ruby on Rails and React.js.

 - [ ] Hosting on Heroku
 - [ ] New account creation, log-in, and guest log-in